cass-kul/cass-kul.github.io/_exercises/performance.md

 1. Instruction fetch: fetch the instruction from memory and increment the program counter so that it points to next instruction (`pc = pc + 4`)
 1. Instruction decode: decode the instruction and read the operand registers
-1. Execute: execute the operation or calculate the address
+1. Execute: execute the operation or calculate the address (for a memory operation)
 1. Memory access: when needed, reads operand values from the data memory
 1. Write back: write the result into a register